coli-saar/utool/utool-rust/README.md

 ```

 The desktop recognizes `.clls`, `.dg.xml`, `.hs.pl`, `.mrs.pl`, and `.mrs.xml`
 input files.
-Each graph opens in its own window.
+Each graph opens in its own window. **Edit → Paste as** opens
+clipboard text as a new graph using the selected graph input codec, and
+**File → Close All** closes every graph window.
 See
 [`desktop/README.md`](desktop/README.md) for interaction details.

 ### Build the frontend only